ppasupat/basic-pipeline/README.md

 - Add a new dataset class in `data/` and add the initializer to `data/__init__.py`
 - Add a new model class in `model/` and add the initializer to `model/__init__.py`

+Right now the configs are specified by YAML or JSON with no schema whatsoever.
+Feel free to replace it with the config framework of your choice.

 # License